gonnot/visual-formula/README.md

 #### Current status

-*"Visual" aspects* are completely implemented, still need to add parenthesis support, but the spike is nearly successfully closed.
+*"Visual aspects"* are completely implemented.
+Despite a lack of parenthesis support (still need to merge the feature branch), the spike is a success.

 Before to create a full-blown library, heavy performance tests (memory/speed) will be performed.